ualberta-rcg/python-cluster/_episodes/virtual-environments.md

 To see all of the wheels that are in the Alliance wheelhouse, visit this page:
 <https://docs.alliancecan.ca/wiki/Available_Python_wheels>

+Please note that if there is a python package that you need that you find is not in the Alliance wheelhouse, you can contact support to request that it be added: <support@tech.alliancecan.ca>.

+If the missing package is "pure python", there is also a chance that you can download a wheel from PyPI (on a login node) and install it directly into your virual environment from your account.

 ## A warning

 If you don't have a virtual environment enabled, `pip` will attempt to install packages so they